takemaru/graphillion/README.md

 GraphSet([[(1, 2), (2, 3), (3, 6)], [(1, 2), (2, 5), (5, 6)], [(1, 4), (4, 5 ...
 ```

-If these methods are called as object methods, like `gs.paths(1, 6)`,
+If these methods are called object methods, like `gs.paths(1, 6)`,
 graphs are selected only from the GraphSet object.
 Please see the
-library reference for more detail.
+library reference for more details.
 The internal implementation of
 `graphs()` is independently available as [TdZdd].

 Manipulating graphsets